adam-kwon/MKSecureTextField/README.md

 MKSecureTextField overcomes a limitation of the UITextField not allowing you to change to a different language if the secureTextEntry is set to true.

 It will work for any language, even for composite character languages like Korean.
+Languages like Korean (Hangul) has a composite character where each letter is composed of multiple symbols.
+For example, ‘ㅁ’, ‘ㅏ’ and ‘ㄴ’ are all individual characters, but when combined, it becomes ‘만’, which is treated as a single letter.

 To use, copy te MKSecureTextField.h and MKSecureTextField.m into your project.
 Then simply instantiate it and add it to a view: